Summer - Logistics

 Student Mailing Address

-You will be assigned a box for mail and messages.
-Outgoing mail may be sent on normal mailing days; incoming mail should be addressed using the following address:
+All incoming mail/packages will be dropped off at the Dining Hall for student pick up.
+Outgoing mail may be sent on normal mailing days.
+Incoming mail should be addressed as follows:

 Your Name